garrett361/transformers_notes/main.typ

-+ Process the text bracketed with and insertions, use a normal Transformer architecture#footnote[The original CLIP paper keeps the causal mask.];, and extract the last output from the token as the text
++ Process the text bracketed with and insertions, use a normal Transformer architecture#footnote[The original CLIP paper keeps the causal mask.], and extract the last output from the token as the text
   embedding:
   $i_(b d) = z_(b s d) #scale(x: 120%, y: 120%)[\|]_(s = - 1)$.